-You will need to obtain a Scientific Purposes Permit or an Educational Purposes Permit from the Department of Environment and Science for research/educational activities involving the taking/use/keeping of protected animals on private land, public purposes reserves, and other estates that operate outside of:
+You need to obtain a Research permit or an Educational purposes permit from the Department of Environment and Science for scientific, research or educational activities involving the taking/use/keeping of protected animals on private land, public purposes reserves, and other estates that operate outside of:

 - marine parks

 - recreation areas management estate.

-Protected plants in non-protected areas are not subject to scientific or educational purposes permits, but you may need a permit to clear, harvest or grow protected plants.
+Protected plants in non-protected areas are not subject to scientific, research or educational purposes permits, but you may need a permit to clear, harvest or grow protected plants.

-A Scientific Purposes Permit or an Educational Purposes Permit can be issued under the Nature Conservation Act 1992.
+A Research permit or an Educational purposes permit is issued under the Nature Conservation Act 1992.

 Examples of scientific and research activities

 - A government department conducting research including fauna surveys, for example pre-development, or to research how effective a wildlife crossing is.